 Dumbwaiters used for food and drink service are often installed in pairs, one for service and one for clearing.
-A double decker, two service lifts in one shaft is an alternative option.
+A double-decker, two service lifts in one shaft is an alternative option.
 It is worth noting that often catering lifts are finished in stainless steel for cleaning ease and hygiene purposes.

-6. Do you need an attendant to accompany the goods in the lift ?
+6. Do you need an attendant to accompany the goods in the lift?

 Some larger goods lifts can also accommodate up to 2 attendants.
-Goods attendant lifts are a good solution if the stairs are far away from the location of the lift, there is also an increasing trend to use them as bin/bike lifts in housing developments.
+Goods attendant lifts are a good solution if the stairs are far away from the location of the lift; there is also an increasing trend to use them as bin/bike lifts in housing developments.

 7. And finally, can your premises meet your requirement?

-The final decisions is how much floor space, pit depth or ramp required, and headroom you have available to fit your chosen lift type.
+The final decision is how much floor space, pit depth or ramp required, and headroom you have available to fit your chosen lift type.
 A lift company can visit your premises and help you determine how your building can accommodate your ideal requirement.

 We hope we have helped you with making your choice about a goods or service lift.
-If you have any questions or would like to arrange a FREE site visit then please get in touch - we know we can help!
+If you have any questions or would like to arrange a FREE site visit, then please get in touch - we know we can help!